 - Monitor clients' situations, and follow up to ensure that they have improved

 - Provide psychotherapy services

 Social workers help people cope with challenges in their lives.
-They help with a wide range of situations, such as adopting a child or being diagnosed with a terminal illness, or preventing and treating substance abuse.
+They help with a wide range of situations, such as adopting a child, being diagnosed with a terminal illness, or preventing and treating substance abuse.

 Advocacy is an important aspect of social work.
 Social workers advocate or raise awareness with and on behalf of their clients and constituents.
-Additionally, they may advocate for the social work profession on local, state, and national levels.
+Additionally, they may advocate for the social work occupation on local, state, and national levels.

-Social workers who are licensed to diagnose and treat mental, behavioral, and emotional disorders are called clinical social workers (CSW) or licensed clinical social workers (LCSW), or have a similar title; specific titles vary by state.
-They provide individual, group, family, and couples therapy; they work with clients to develop strategies to change behavior or cope with difficult situations; and they refer clients to other resources or services, such as support groups or other mental health professionals.
-Clinical social workers can develop treatment plans with the client, doctors, and other healthcare professionals and may adjust the treatment plan if necessary based on their client’s progress.
+Social workers who are licensed to diagnose and treat mental, behavioral, and emotional disorders are called clinical social workers (CSW), licensed clinical social workers (LCSW), or have a similar title; specific titles vary by state.
+They provide individual, group, family, and couples therapy; work with clients to develop strategies to change behavior or cope with difficult situations; and refer clients to other resources or services, such as support groups or other mental health workers.
+Clinical social workers may develop treatment plans with the client, doctors, and other healthcare workers and may adjust the treatment plan if necessary based on their client’s progress.
 They may work in a variety of specialties.
-Clinical social workers who have not completed two years of supervised work are often called master’s social workers (MSW).

 The following are examples of types of social workers:

 Child and family social workers protect vulnerable children and help families in need of assistance.
 They help families find housing or services, such as childcare, or apply for benefits, such as food stamps.
 They intervene when children are in danger of neglect or abuse.
 Some help arrange adoptions, locate foster families, or work to reunite families.

 School social workers work with teachers, parents, and school administrators to develop plans and strategies to improve students’ academic performance and social development.
 They help students with problems such as aggressive behavior or bullying.
 Additionally, school social workers meet with families to discuss issues such as access to special education resources or frequent student absences.